verrazzano/docs/content/en/docs/guides/migrate/install/nginx/_index.md

 #### Configuring custom IngressClasses
 IngressClasses are used to fix the race condition in updating the status fields when multiple ingress controllers are deployed.
 Please refer to [Multiple Ingress controllers](https://kubernetes.github.io/ingress-nginx/user-guide/multiple-ingress/) for more details.

-For example, apply the following overrides ingressClassResource of the controller.
+For example, apply the following overrides to create IngressClass resource

 {{< clipboard >}}
 <div class="highlight">